Noha Mostafa, LPC, MS, NCC

 -Clinical Anxiety Treatment: Applied Neuroscience for Treating Anxiety and Panic

--Interpersonal Neurobiology Informed Approaches for Attachment and Relational Trauma
+-Interpersonal Neurobiology for Attachment and Relational Trauma

 -Grief: Evidence Based Approaches to Care Across the Lifespan